Philip Kerr, 11th Marquess of Lothian: Hitler's demands

-In May, he wrote to Lloyd George: "If we join or drift into the anti-German group, we shall have world war.
-The only way to peace is justice for Germany [and] a German solution of the Austrian problem".
-A month later, he wrote to Foreign Secretary Anthony Eden: "Personally I believe that, if we assist Germany to escape from encirclement to a position of balance in Europe, there is a good chance of the 25 years of peace of which Hitler spoke".
+In May, Lothian wrote to Lloyd George: ' If we join or drift into the anti-German group, we shall have world war.
+The only way to peace is justice for Germany [and] a German solution of the Austrian problem '.
+A month later, he wrote to Foreign Secretary Anthony Eden: ' Personally I believe that, if we assist Germany to escape from encirclement to a position of balance in Europe, there is a good chance of the 25 years of peace of which Hitler spoke '.
 After meeting Hitler on a second occasion, Lothian wrote a memorandum to Neville Chamberlain:

-I am sure that the idea that by strengthening the military combination against Germany and continuing relentlessly the economic pressure against her, the régime in Germany can be moderated or upset is an entire mistake....
+I am sure that the idea that by strengthening the military combination against Germany and continuing relentlessly the economic pressure against her, the régime in Germany can be moderated or upset, is an entire mistake....
 The German people are determined by some means or other to recover their natural rights and position in the world equal to that of the great powers.
 If they feel driven to use force in power-diplomacy or war, they will do so with a terrifying strength, decision and vehemence.
 Moreover, because they are now beginning to think that England is the barrier in the way, they are already playing with the idea that... they may have to look for support... to Italy and Japan, if they are to achieve their aims.

-At the 1937 Imperial Conference, Lothian strongly urged the Dominion prime ministers to oppose Britain giving any commitments in Europe.
-The member of the cabinet whom Lothian was closest to was Lord Halifax, who served as the Foreign Secretary between 1938 and 1940.
-By early 1938, Lothian had become convinced that "a momentum behind power politics which is becoming dangerous".
-Lothian felt that "a little more international vigour" was needed on the part of Britain and France, whose governments now needed to make clear "that there are conditions under which we are willing to face war", the totalitarian states would "begin to get out of hand".
-From the spring of 1938 onward, the Foreign Secretary, Lord Halifax had considered appointing his friend Lothian to replace Ronald Lindsay, the retiring ambassador in Washington.
-The Permanent Undersecretary at the Foreign Office, Sir Alexander Cadogan, vehemently objected to Lothian as ambassador, saying the post should go to a professional diplomat rather than an "outsider", one who moreover had set himself up as an opponent of the Foreign Office with regard to Germany.
-Additionally, Lothian's most important political post had been as the right-hand man to Lloyd George, and there were concerns that "he had never a position of independent responsibility".
-However, the fact that Lothian as the general secretary of the Rhodes Trust had often visited the United States; had many American friends including President Roosevelt; and was well known as a proponent of closer Anglo-American ties led Halifax to override Cadogan's objections.
-Lindsay himself endorsed Lothian as his successor, writing to Halifax that Lothian was the best man to deal with the American media.